 Patients need easy-to-navigate resources to help them get started in understanding this complicated disease.
 These curated resources are a useful place to help your patients along their ITP management journey.

-- Resources for the Newly Diagnosed The Platelet Disorder Society of America (PDSA) has created a useful guide to help support newly diagnosed patients understand and cope with ITP
+- Resources for the Newly Diagnosed The Platelet Disorder Support Association (PDSA) has created a useful guide to help support newly diagnosed patients understand and cope with ITP

 - Treatment and Management of ITP PDSA’s resources for patients to help navigate their ongoing treatment and management, including discussion points to ask providers